multiversx/mx-docs/docs/developers/transactions/tx-payment.md

     .transfer();
 ```

 In this example, calling `.esdt(...)` will attach an ESDT payment load to the transaction.
-When adding subsequent `.esdt(...)` calls, the payload automatically converts into a multi payment.
+When adding subsequent `.esdt(...)` calls, the payload automatically converts into a `multi payment`.

 [comment]: # (mx-context-auto)